rigetti/qcs-sdk-qir/Readme.md

 ## Transform QIR

-To transpile an input QIR program, run the CLI:
+To transpile an input QIR program, run the CLI.
+Note that you **must specify your LLVM version corresponding with your installed version or this will fail with dozens of errors**:

 ```
-cargo run transform path/to/input.bc path/to/output.bc --add-main-entrypoint
+cargo run --features llvm11-0 transform path/to/input.bc path/to/output.bc --add-main-entrypoint
 ```

-Use the `--help` flag to view all options:
+Use the `--help` flag to view all options, such as whether to target the QVM or a QPU:

 ```
-cargo run transform --help
+cargo run --features llvm11-0 transform --help
 ```

 ## Run Your Transformed QIR